Oscarmour75/Kriging-app/README.md

 The main library that I am using is <code>rlibkriging</code>, the Github link of which is <link>https://github.com/libKriging/libKriging</link>.
-Feel free to consult the documentation of this library at <link>https://libkriging.readthedocs.io/en/latest/</link>, you will find many details about it, the complete mathematical formalization and the way to install it in python if you want to.
+Feel free to consult the documentation of this library at <link>https://libkriging.readthedocs.io/en/latest/</link>, you will find many details about it, the complete mathematical formalization and the way to install it in python or matlab if you want to.

 ## Installation of packages